-You don’t need to dig deep to answer this question.
-Effective workload management is crucial for overall project performance and business success, but that’s only one thing.
-Consider how influential it is when it comes to job satisfaction rates, productivity and overworking, turnover rates, stress levels, and burnout risks in your employees.
+Effective team workload management is crucial for overall project performance and business success.
+Also, consider how influential it is when it comes to job satisfaction rates, productivity and overworking, turnover rates, stress levels, and burnout risks in your employees.
 In fact, a recent study by Gallup found that as many as two-thirds of full-time workers experience burnout at work.
-With that in mind, developing a solid workload management plan is something every project management professional could benefit from.
+With that in mind, developing a solid workload management plan is something everyone could benefit from.

 Always make sure you look before you leap.
 Taking the time to plan tasks and projects is paramount both in personal and professional settings.
 No matter what you’re planning, it gives you the ability to step back and focus on what’s important.
 Setting an estimate for each task, defining the start and end date, naming your tasks, giving them proper descriptions, putting them under a specific milestone.
 There are multiple ways you could do the ritual and foster the culture of planning, and all of them are worth it, as only then you can build project timelines, track progress, and register time.